HackYourFuture-CPH/JavaScript/javascript1/week4/lesson-plan.md

 - Letting the students learn a framework for solving problems
 - Lots and lost of exercises 💪

+## Typical misconceptions

+- Difference between return and console.log
+- What console.log does and what it is made for

 ## Code inspiration

 ### Fibonacci Sequence